codepath/android-instagram-persistence/README.md

 # android-instagram-persistence

-Demo project that shows a feed of posts
+Starter project for SQLite persistence workshop:
 * When network is available, get data from Instagram API
-* When network is NOT available, get data from SQLite
+* When network is NOT available, get data from SQLite (to be implemented)
 * ![Imgur](http://i.imgur.com/QfW9Nd1.gif)